adamsilver/fdpb/02-Checkout.md

 ## Guest checkout

-As Jared Spool explains in The 300 Million Dollar Button[^], forcing users to register, before being able to checkout is just about the worst thing we can do.
+As Jared Spool explains in The 300 Million Dollar Button[^13], forcing users to register, before being able to checkout is just about the worst thing we can do.

 Earlier, on the confirmation page we told users that if they signed up they would have a faster checkout experience next time around.
 This is because we would have most of their details on record.
 But the first time they place an order, we don't have the details.